TrackerSB/Green2/CONVENTIONS.md

 * All properties of classes serving as instance variables should be defined where they are declared and have to be final.
 * When accessing a property calling `getXProperty()` should be preffered instead of directly accessing it.
 #### Controller
-* Only the most upper controller containing actual implementations for a specific windows should override `initializable(URL, ResourceBundle)`.
 * An actual controller should not have any subclasses unless it is related to a wizardable window.
 If so it should have exactly one subclass which has no subclasses itself.
 * Controller without subclasses should be declared as final.
 * Controller have to be associated within FXML files.